Tickets to Disney World for Florida Residents in 2026

-If you want to skip through this article and find the best prices right now.
-Our partner Undercover Tourist have all the ticket options available at the best prices.
+If you want to skip through this article and find the best prices right now, our partner, Undercover Tourist, has all the ticket options available at the best prices.
 Check out the latest deals below.

 Eligibility for Discount Tickets

-To be eligible to buy tickets to Disney World for Florida Residents, you must be resident in the state of Florida and will need to show valid Florida ID which can any of:
+To be eligible to buy tickets to Disney World for Florida Residents, you must be a resident in the state of Florida and will need to show a valid Florida ID, which can be any of the following:

-Alternatively you will need to show proof of a Florida residential address plus a corresponding photo ID (passport, driver’s license, state identification card).
+Alternatively, you must show proof of a Florida residential address plus a corresponding photo ID (passport, driver’s license, state identification card).

 Single and Multi-Day Disney World Tickets for Florida Residents

-• a single day ticket to either Disney’s Blizzard Beach and Typhoon Lagoon water parks
+- A single day ticket to either Disney’s Blizzard Beach or Typhoon Lagoon water parks

-• a single day seasonal ticket to either Disney’s Blizzard Beach and Typhoon Lagoon water parks
+- A single day seasonal ticket to either Disney’s Blizzard Beach or Typhoon Lagoon water parks

 Walt Disney World Florida Resident Annual Passes

-• Disney Incredi-Pass — available to everyone, equivalent to the old Disney Platinum Pass
+- Disney Incredi-Pass - is available to everyone and is equivalent to the old Disney Platinum Pass

-At this time there is no mention of whether Disney will re-introduce an equivalent to the old Premier Passport that used to give you one year’s access to both Walt Disney World and the two Disney parks in California.
+There is no mention of whether Disney will re-introduce an equivalent to the old Premier Passport, which gave one year’s access to Walt Disney World and the two Disney parks in California.

 Walt Disney World Annual Pass Differences

-All the new Walt Disney World annual passes comes with:
+All the new Walt Disney World annual passes come with:

 Walt Disney World Annual Pass Blockout Dates